danse/opwer/README.md

 files for search and filtering scripts.
 That directory should also contain a file named `upwork-key`, containing the key provided from Upwork to you in order to use its services

-#### Dependencies

-Since i am using `oauthenticated` for OAuth 1, i needed to use Stack and `lts-2.22` in order to have access to old versions of Haskell packages